ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: trigger_count

     Specifies the number of triggers the DMM receives before returning to the  Idle state.
-    This attribute can be set to any positive ViInt32 value for the NI 4065 and NI 4070/4071/4072.
+    This property can be set to any positive ViInt32 value for the NI 4065 and NI 4070/4071/4072.
-    The NI 4050 and NI 4060 support this attribute being set to 1.
+    The NI 4050 and NI 4060 support this property being set to 1.
     Refer to the Multiple Point Acquisitions section of the NI Digital Multimeters Help for more information.

     The following table lists the characteristics of this property.